-Scaddabush SSS(4) performance for Q3 2018 and YTD 2018 includes four Scaddabush locations (Richmond Hill, Mississauga, and Scarborough, Ontario, and Yonge and Gerrard in downtown Toronto).
-The new Scaddabush restaurants on Front Street in downtown Toronto and in Oakville, Vaughan, and Etobicoke, Ontario are excluded from the calculation of SSSG(4) in Q3 2018 and YTD 2018 as they were not open and included in Pooled Revenue for the entire comparable periods in 2018 and 2017.
-The SSSG(4) of 1.1% and 0.5% in Q3 2018 and YTD 2018, respectively, build upon the corresponding prior year periods where Scaddabush generated exceptional SSSG(4) of 15.7% and 14.0%, respectively.
+Scaddabush SSS(4) performance for Q4 2018 and Fiscal 2018 includes four Scaddabush locations (Richmond Hill, Mississauga, and Scarborough, Ontario, and Yonge and Gerrard in downtown Toronto).
+The new Scaddabush restaurants on Front Street in downtown Toronto and in Oakville, Vaughan, and Etobicoke, Ontario are excluded from the calculation of SSS(4) in Q4 2018 and Fiscal 2018 as they were not open and included in Pooled Revenue for the entire comparable periods in 2018 and 2017.
+SSS(4) declines of 1.6% and 0.1% for Q4 2018 and Fiscal 2018, respectively, compare to Q4 2017 and Fiscal 2017 when Scaddabush generated strong SSSG(4) of 10.6% and 13.1%, respectively.
+Subsequent to December 31, 2018, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
+This location, which was the first Scaddabush location and opened in July 2013, received a décor refresh and a major menu update.
+The new food program implemented at this location was first tested at the Oakville, Ontario Scaddabush location and is expected to be rolled-out to the remainder of the Scaddabush locations in 2019 to drive SSSG(4).

-The downtown Toronto Signature Restaurants had a decline in SSS (4) of 4.4% and 5.7% in Q3 2018 and YTD 2018, respectively.
-The declines are primarily attributable to SSS(4) declines at the Loose Moose as a result of lower event attendance at major downtown Toronto sporting and entertainment venues in Q3 2018 and YTD 2018, along with increased competition, compared to the same periods a year ago.
-The Q3 2018 and YTD 2018 SSS(4) performance for the Signature Restaurants does not include the new Reds restaurant in Mississauga, Ontario ("Reds Square One") which opened during Q4 2017 on December 11, 2017.
+The downtown Toronto Signature Restaurants generated SSSG (4) of 4.2% in Q4 2018, and had a SSS(4) decline of 3.3% in Fiscal 2018.
+The Loose Moose benefitted from a slight increase in event attendance at major downtown Toronto sporting and entertainment venues in Q4 2018 compared to the same period a year ago, despite increased local competition.
+The Fiscal 2018 SSS(4) decline is primarily attributable to an overall decline of more than 20% in event attendance at major downtown Toronto sporting and entertainment venues in Fiscal 2018 in the first nine months of 2018, compared to the same period a year ago.
+The Signature Restaurants were also impacted by increased local competition in downtown Toronto.
+The Q4 2018 and Fiscal 2018 SSS(4) performance for the Signature Restaurants does not include the new Reds restaurant in Mississauga, Ontario ("Reds Square One") which opened during Q4 2017 on December 11, 2017.